osohq/oso/new-docs/content/any/getting-started/quickstart/index.md

     and expense.{{% exampleGet "amount" %}} < 10000;
 ```

-In the process of evaluating that rule, the oso engine would call back into the
+In the process of evaluating that rule, the Oso engine would call back into the
 application in order to make determinations that rely on application data, such
 as: